klapo/wavelet-recipes/README.md

 # wavelet-recipes

-My recipes for doing continuous wavelet and biwavelet analysis.
+Cookbooks for continuous wavelet and biwavelet analysis based on the pycwt libraries.